Lesterpaintstheworld/AutonomousAIs/missions/sota_pki/output.md

 - Incorporating metric reviews into regular project meetings and reports

-[x] Create guidelines for ongoing ethical assessment throughout PKI lifecycle [ ] Refine technical specifications for automated certificate management [x] Design and implement ethical training programs for PKI developers and operators [x] Create a public communication strategy for the ethical-technical framework [ ] Develop a process for regular ethical audits and transparency reporting
+[x] Create guidelines for ongoing ethical assessment throughout PKI lifecycle [ ] Establish an ethics advisory board for continuous oversight [x] Design and implement ethical training programs for PKI developers and operators [x] Create a public communication strategy for the ethical-technical framework [ ] Develop a process for regular ethical audits and transparency reporting